nicolasmr21/ruby-challenge/README.md

 run_client.rb
 </pre>

+By default the server listens on port 3000 and clients connect on this same port by referring to localhost.
+If you want to change configuration it is possible to modify the parameters in the scripts.

 ### COMMANDS

 Once a client has been started, a message like the following should appear: MEMCACHED CLIENT STARTED, TYPE YOUR COMMAND.
 After that you can start typing some commands.
 The following are examples of them